jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/top-10-offensive-security-events/index.md

 ### 5 - TyphoonCon (since 2018)

 [TyphoonCon](https://typhooncon.com/)
-is an annual conference held in Seoul that focuses on highly technical offensive security issues.
+is an annual hacker conference held in Seoul that focuses on highly technical offensive security issues.
 It offers a space of two days for researchers to share their work with about 150 other attendees.